New China committee debuts, warns of 'existential struggle' - KESQ

 Tensions between the U.S. and China have been rising for years, with both countries enacting retaliatory tariffs on an array of imports during President Donald Trump’s time in office.
 China’s opaque response to the COVID-19 pandemic, its aggression toward Taiwan and the recent flight of a possible spy balloon over the U.S. have fueled lawmakers’ desire to counter the Chinese government.
 The new Select Committee on the Chinese Communist Party is expected to be at the center of many of their efforts over the next two years.

-The committee’s chairman, Rep. Mike Gallagher, R-Wis., opened the hearing with a call for action.
+The committee’s chairman, Rep. Mike Gallagher, R-Wis., opened the hearing by calling for a sense of urgency.
 Addressing the difficulty of finding common ground on China-focused legislation, he said the Chinese government has found friends on Wall Street and in lobbyists on Washington’s K Street who are ready to oppose the committee’s efforts.

 “Time is not on our side.
-Just because this Congress is divided, we cannot afford to waste the next two years lingering in legislative limbo or pandering for the press,” Gallagher said.
-“We must act with a sense of urgency.”
+Just because this Congress is divided, we cannot afford to waste the next two years lingering in legislative limbo or pandering for the press,” Gallagher said in prepared remarks.

 Gallagher is looking for the committee to shepherd several bills over the finish line during the next two years and issue a set of recommendations on long-term policies.
 So far, Gallagher appears to have Democratic buy-in and support.
 The vote to create the committee was bipartisan, 365-65.
 Opponents on the Democratic side largely voiced the concern that the committee could stir an even greater rise in anti-Asian hate crimes.
 Gallagher said he is committed to ensuring the focus is on the Chinese Communist Party, not on the people of China.

-Rep. Raja Krishnamoorthi, D-Ill., the ranking Democrat on the committee, said both Republicans and Democrats have underestimated the China Communist Party.
-He said its goal is to pursue economic and trade policies that undermine the U.S. economy.
+Rep. Raja Krishnamoorthi, D-Ill., the ranking Democrat on the committee, said the CCP is counting on lawmakers to be “fractious, divided, partisan and we have to do the opposite.”

-“We do not want a war with the (People’s Republic of China), not a cold war, not a hot war,” Krishnamoorthi said.
-“We don’t want a clash of civilizations.
-But we seek a durable peace and that is why we have to deter aggression.”

-The hearing was interrupted by two protesters, one saying, “this committee is about saber rattling, it’s not about peace.”
-Both were ushered out by police.

-McMaster and Pottinger delivered sweeping assessments of what they said was the challenge that the United States was facing from China.
-That ranged from combatting TikTok’s influence on Americans’ online discourse and reducing China’s dominance over supply chains to hardening Taiwan to make it impossible for China’s military to take.

-“It’s a big mistake to give an adversary coercive power over your economy,” McMaster said.
+“We have no choice but to rise to the challenge at this point.
+It’s that serious,” Krishnamoorthi said.

+McMaster is no stranger to testifying about the threats he sees from China.
+He has warned Congress that the U.S. clung too long to the idea that China would liberalize its economy and form of governance as it was welcomed into international systems like the World Trade Organization.

+He has recommend the U.S. not engage in trade or investment that transfers sensitive technology the Chinese Communist Party can use to gain military and economic advantages.
+He also has testified the U.S. should not do business in China in a way that helps the CCP stifle freedom and perfect its technology-enabled police state.

-Tong Yi, a Chinese human rights advocate, amplified human rights concerns at the hearing.
+Tong Yi, a Chinese human rights advocate, will amplify those concerns at the hearing.
 She was arrested in the 1990s after serving as an interpreter to a leading dissident who had urged the U.S. to condition trade on China’s human rights performance.
 She spent nine months in detention before being handed a two-and-half year sentence for “disturbing social order” and sent to a labor camp, where she said authorities organized other inmates to beat her up.

-“In the U.S., we need to face the fact that we have helped feed the baby dragon of the CCP until it has grown into what it now is,” she said.
+“In the U.S., we need to face the fact that we have helped feed the baby dragon of the CCP until it has grown into what it now is,” she said in prepared remarks provided to The Associated Press.
 “Since the 1990s, U.S. companies have enriched themselves by exploiting cheap labor in China and have, in the process, also enriched the CCP.”

 The hearings come at a time of heightened rivalry and tensions between China and the United States.
 Both sides — the U.S. and its allies, and China — are consolidating military positions in the Indo-Pacific in case of any confrontation over self-ruled Taiwan, which China claims as its territory, or some other flashpoint.